ciciwoolf/trial-app/README.md

 ### Improvements for Future Iterations

 - Color palette and UI flow should be improved with the help of a designer
-- CSS should be better organized; right now I'm using a 'Tailwind CSS' approach, using MUI sx prop for inline styling
+- CSS should be better organized; right now I'm using a 'Tailwind CSS' approach, using MUI sx prop for inline styling but this wouldn't scale well
 - Possibly use Routing to create separate pages
 - Send Mission plans somewhere to be printed, etc.
+- Test Suites should be fleshed out

 ### Testing Error States and Empty Data States